What is castor oil?

-The main uses for topical castor oil include:
+Main uses for topical castor oil include:

 - Digestion – castor oil applied over the liver and abdomen helps to treat liver congestion, hepatitis, liver cirrhosis, gall bladder disease and stones.
 For anyone looking to cleanse the liver or eliminate gallbladder sludge, the pack is a vital part of any treatment.
 It’s also highly effective for constipation (2), IBS, inflammatory bowel disease, abdominal pain and inflammation, bloating, bowel adhesions, and any infections in pelvic organs such as bladder infections.